SSWConsulting/SSW.People.Profiles/Jack-Pettit/Jack-Pettit.md

 <br/>

-Jack is a Software Engineer working out of the SSW Brisbane office specialising in frontend development working with React.
-He also loves working on the backend following the clean architecture pattern using .NET.
+Jack is a Software Engineer based in the SSW Brisbane office, with a specialization in frontend development using React.
+He is also adept at backend development, adhering to the clean architecture pattern with .NET.

-Additionally, Jack is experienced with NextJS and Gatsby, aiming to create quick and responsive websites for the best user experience possible.
-Jack is also experienced with mobile development, creating mobile apps with Xamarin and now .NET MAUI.
-In addition, he loves DevOps and has experience working with GitHub Actions and Azure services.
+Beyond this, Jack has expertise in NextJS and Gatsby, always aiming to develop swift and responsive websites to ensure the best user experience.
+His skills extend to mobile development, having crafted mobile apps with Xamarin and now transitioning to .NET MAUI.
+A strong advocate of DevOps, Jack is well-versed with GitHub Actions and Azure services.

-Jack loves to learn and is constantly trying out the latest technologies to see what innovations he can improve on.
-Jack is a visual learner and loves to present information in a clear manner, moving away from walls of boring text to cleaner images and graphs.
+Always eager to learn, Jack continuously explores the latest technologies, seeking innovative ways to enhance his work.
+As a visual learner, he has a preference for presenting information in a clear manner, choosing engaging visuals over monotonous blocks of text.

-In his spare time Jack has an interest in language and aims to learn Japanese and Arabic.
+Outside of his professional realm, Jack harbors a passion for languages and aspires to learn Arabic.